-A crew of 16 Indiana electric cooperative lineworkers traveled to Guatemala Sunday as part of an international initiative to bring electricity to a developing area in Guatemala.
-“Project Indiana: Empowering Global Communities for a Better Tomorrow” will bring electricity to …Read More.
+Fourteen lineworkers to empower a global community for a better tomorrow Fourteen Indiana electric cooperative lineworkers will travel to Guatemala in late April as part of an international initiative to bring electricity to a developing area in Guatemala.
+“Project Indiana: …Read More.

-Indiana’s electric cooperatives will host the third annual “Indiana’s Electric Cooperative Community Day” Friday, Oct.
-14. Thirty-three of Indiana’s electric cooperatives will complete a project that meets a specific need within their service area.
-Working side-by-side, Indiana’s electric cooperatives will …Read More.
+Cooperatives will volunteer time to a statewide community day of service initiative Indiana’s electric cooperatives will host the annual “Indiana’s Electric Cooperative Community Day” Friday, Oct.
+14. Twenty-six of Indiana’s electric cooperatives will complete a project that meets a specific need within their service area. …Read More.

-Indiana Electric Cooperatives named Jason Clemmons the recipient of the 2016 C. Tom Taylor Award.
-Clemmons, vice president of marketing and member services at RushShelby Energy, was presented the award during the Marketing, Member Services and Communicators (MMSC) professional section …Read More.
+Award recognizes outstanding contributions to electric cooperative member services Indiana Electric Cooperatives (IEC) named Emily Schilling the recipient of the 2022 Tom Taylor Award.
+Schilling, editor at IEC, was presented the award during the Marketing, Member Services and Communicators professional section …Read More.

 Lena Morris named vice president of careers, culture and development Indiana Electric Cooperatives promoted Lena Morris to vice president of careers, culture and development.
 In this role, she will lead the association’s professional development, youth engagement, and cooperative career awareness …Read More.

 Twenty-one lineworkers graduated Saturday from Indiana Electric Cooperatives’ apprenticeship program, Rural Electric Apprentice Program (REAP).
 REAP is a four-year program that professionally trains apprentice lineworkers from across Indiana.
 Graduates complete 612 hours of classroom-related study and 8,000 hours of on-the-job …Read More.